Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Experimental Results

 \textbf{Model Recombination.} To validate the intuition about the impacts of model recombination as presented in Section~\ref{sec:motivation}, we conducted three experiments on CIFAR-10 dataset using ResNet-20 model.
 Our goal is to figure out the following three questions: i) by using model recombination, can all the models eventually have the same optimization direction; ii) compared with FedAvg, can the global model of FedMR eventually converge into a more flat solution; and iii) can the global model of FedMR eventually converge to a more generalized solution?

 Figure~\ref{fig:intuition_sim} presents the average cosine similarity between all the intermediate models, taking four different client data distributions into account.
-We can observe that the model similarity decreases first and then gradually increases in all the investigated IID and non-IID scenarios.
-This is mainly because, due to the nature of Stochastic Gradient Descent (SGD) mechanism and the data heterogeneity among clients, all local models are optimized toward different directions at the beginning of training.
-However, as the training progresses, the majority of local models will be located in the same flat valleys, leading to similar optimization directions for local models.
+We can observe that the model similarity decreases first and gradually increases in all the investigated IID and non-IID scenarios.
+Due to the nature of Stochastic Gradient Descent (SGD) mechanism and the data heterogeneity among clients, all local models are optimized toward different directions at the beginning of training.
+However, as the training progresses, most local models will be located in the same flat valleys, leading to similar optimization directions for local models.
 These results are consistent with our intuition as shown in Figure~\ref{fig:motivation_b}.

 Figure~\ref{fig:val_landscape} compares the loss landscapes of final global models obtained by FedAvg and FedMR with different client data settings, respectively.
 We can find that, compared with FedMR counterparts, the global models trained by FedAvg are located in sharper solutions, indicating the generalization superiority of final global models achieved by FedMR.